 - Acting by threat, by deception, or without authorization to obtain the property

 The state of Colorado allows merchants or store owners to detain and question individuals they have reason to believe are concealing merchandise or have already taken un-purchased merchandise from the store.
-These merchants also have permission to sue adults and emancipated minors in civil court.
+These merchants also had permission to sue adults and emancipated minors in civil court.
 They can also sue the parents or legal guardians of un-emancipated minors.

 Theft (Shoplifting) By Concealment of Non Purchased Goods

-Section 18-4-406 of the Colorado Revised Statutes also provides that any person who conceals goods or merchandise whether in the store or outside is guilty of theft by concealment of goods.
+Section 18-4-406 of the Colorado Revised Statutes also provides that any person who conceals goods or merchandise, whether in the store or outside, is guilty of theft by concealment of goods.
 Though there is no specific penalty for this under Colorado shoplifting laws, it can be used to prove there was the intent to steal the goods in question.
 This can lead to various petty theft charges.

 In Colorado, you don’t have to leave the premises to be charged with shoplifting.
 Merchants may detain you simply by concealing goods.
 If the merchant has just cause to believe you intended to shoplift, you may be detained legally in the state of Colorado.

 There are both criminal and civil penalties you can incur if you are convicted of a shoplifting offense under Colorado shoplifting laws.
 The severity of the shoplifting penalties in Colorado depends on the value of the goods in question: